17 Best Blogging Tips to Grow and Scale Your Blog in 2024

 The next time around, we made sure to make entirely new mistakes and learn from those as well.

-These mistakes and learning opportunities became the arsenal of knowledge that we now teach in our courses on blogging.
+These mistakes and learning opportunities became the arsenal of knowledge that we now teach in our course on blogging.
 No regrets.

 This ties back into what I discussed earlier about drawing confidence from your experiences and feeling comfortable in your own skin.